UnixLudi0/Pixel-Battles/README.md

 [RU version](https://github.com/UnixLudi0/Pixel-Battles/blob/main/README_RU.md)
 # Pixel-Battles.
 Rusted Warfare modification.
-### Minimal Rusted Warfare version: 1.14
+### Minimal Rusted Warfare version: 1.15
 ### Mod type: Total Converse
 ### Mod lore.
 - In the vastness of the universe, in the Milky Way, there is an exoplanet with rare minerals.
 - Of the life forms, there are only pixelites that live on the surface, and beetles that live in dark caves.
-- Recently, people from planet Earth have reached this planet and are watching it.
+- People from planet Earth have reached this planet and are watching it.
 The reason for their curiosity about the planet is the rare element Px (Pixel).

 ### Pixelites.
 - Indigenous middle-class race of the planet.
 Learned how to extract and use the Px element.